askainet/grafanacon2026-alloy-in-action/README.md

 Mission-control generates operational logs: JSON-formatted records of everything happening in the system.
 Agent check-ins, status updates, and internal events.

-These logs are written to files inside the container, but no one's reading them.
-Without a pipeline to collect and ship them, you're missing critical intel.
+These logs are written to files inside the container but no one's reading them, just like the previous section.

 The environment is set up to mimic a scenario where Alloy is running on and has access to the machine's filesystem (a Daemonset in Kubernetes or simply an Alloy collector running on each VM).